errsole/errsole.js/docs/oracledb-storage.md

 // import errsole from 'errsole';
 // import ErrsoleSequelize from 'errsole-sequelize';

-errsole.initialize({
+// Insert the Errsole code snippet at the beginning of your app's main file errsole.initialize({
   storage: new ErrsoleSequelize({
     dialect: 'oracledb', // This specifies that you are using OracleDB